What are omnichannel payments? (+ benefits for commerce businesses)

 There are two main types of payment.
 Card-present (CP) and card-not-present (CNP) transactions.

-Card-not-present transactions use the information on a card to complete a purchase without ever swiping, tapping, or inserting the physical card into a machine.
-They are made remotely, for example online, over the phone, or by mail.
+Card-not-present transactions use card information to complete a purchase without swiping, tapping, or inserting the physical card into a machine.
+They are made remotely, for example, online, over the phone, or by mail.

 Contactless payments, including Apple Pay and Google Pay, count as card-present transactions.
 The customer adds their card information to the mobile app once.
 From this point, they scan or tap to pay with their phone to complete a transaction (also known as tap on phone).